-For more of the Summer of Love, hop into a psychedelic mini-bus and relive the Summer of Love with an exploration of SF’s hippie culture.
+San Francisco is the original California hippie town.
+You can experience more of the Summer of Love, with a psychedelic mini-bus tour.
 The two hour tour takes you to a few of the top tourist sites and is delivered with a side dish of cultural factoids and groovy 60’s music.

 Tips For the Tour: Check times and reviews and book on here.

 Take a Spin on the Leroy King carousal

 Nothing is more nostalgic and wonder-inducing than a carousal.
 The Children’s Creativity Museum operates the historical LeRoy King carousel.
 It was originally built for San Francisco but due to the 1906 earthquake and other circumstances, it wasn’t installed there until 1998.
 While you take your ride, squint your eyes and you can almost see 19th century San Francisco spinning by.